Riib11/ProgrammingLanguages/Craft/notes.md

     Define f (a b c : Nat) : Nat := a * b + c * d
     #: Nat → Nat → Nat → Nat

-After the colon ('forall' syntax):
+After the colon ("forall" syntax):

     Axiom f : ∀ (a b c d: Nat) : Nat := a b c d ↦ a * b + c * d
     #: Nat → Nat → Nat → Nat

-The difference netween these, as you may notice, is that in the 'forall' syntax the right side of the `:=` must example have the type specified by the right side of the colon of the type judgement, whereas in the parameter syntax the variables didn't appear on the right side of the colon for judging `f`, so the `a b c d` didn't need to be repeated, and just the resulting `Nat` value of `a * b + c * d` needed to be stated.
+The difference netween these, as you may notice, is that in the "forall" syntax the right side of the `:=` must example have the type specified by the right side of the colon of the type judgement, whereas in the parameter syntax the variables didn't appear on the right side of the colon for judging `f`, so the `a b c d` didn't need to be repeated, and just the resulting `Nat` value of `a * b + c * d` needed to be stated.

-Because of this, the parameter syntax is a little more flexible, but the 'forall' syntax can be more flavorful and expressive sometimes, as well as allowing outer types to contain variables, such as in
+Because of this, the parameter syntax is a little more flexible, but the "forall" syntax can be more flavorful and expressive sometimes, as well as allowing outer types to contain variables, such as in

-    Axiom liebniz (n m: Nat) : n = m → ( ∀ (P:Nat→Nat), P n → P m )
+    Axiom liebniz (n m: Nat) : n = m → ∀ (P:Nat→Nat), P n → P m
     Define props_for_one := liebniz 1 1 (Equal.reflexivity 1)
     #: ∀ (P:Nat→Nat), P 1 → P 1

-##### Implicits
+#### Implicits

 You may only write implicit variables before the colon, before any expicit variables.
 Implicit variables are unique in that they are tagged to require inference when they are used.
 For example,